python-adaptive/paper/paper.md

 ![Comparison of homogeneous sampling (top) with adaptive sampling (bottom) for different two-dimensional functions where the number of points in each column is identical.
 On the left is the function $f(x) = x + a ^ 2 / (a ^ 2 + (x - x_\textrm{offset}) ^ 2)$.
 In the middle a topological phase diagram from \onlinecite{Nijholt2016}, where the function can take the values -1 or 1.
-On the right we plot level crossings for a two level quantum system.
+On the right, we plot level crossings for a two-level quantum system.
 In all cases using Adaptive results in a higher fidelity plot.
 ](figures/Learner2D.pdf){#fig:Learner2D}